ybk237/ybk237/README.md

 I'm Yohann — a student at the Ecole polytechnique.
 I'm passionate about math, computer science and problem solving.

 ## About me
-- Interested in AI, Data Science & Competitive Programming
+- Interested in AI & Data Science
 - I enjoy building things, understanding how systems work, and learning deeply
 - Currently exploring algorithms, machine learning, and software development